samoula007/Paper_1/README.md

     - The total expected optimized value is given by $\sum_{i\geq0}f(\Omega_i)$, and our goal is to optimize this value.
     - Note that $\beta_i$ is not input to the function, as it can be computed from the other arguments.
 ---
-# Structures
-- Construct $k$ max priority queues $Q_j$
-    - Each offer $j$ has a corresponding max priority queue $Q_j$ that contains the values $f(\Omega_i)$ of each customer
-    - We have k such queues, namely $Q_1,Q_2,...,Q_k$.
-    - Each queue is implemented using a binary heap (complete binary tree stored in an array).
-    - The max value of the queue $Q_j$ is at the root of the heap.
-- Construct an array L
-    - It has size k.
-    - It references the head of each $Q_j$.
-    - To find the max value fast.
-- Construct a lookup table T
-    - It has size $n\times k$.
-    - Each element references the place of a subscriber $i$ in each $Q_j$.
-    - To delete an element from k priority queues efficiently.
-# Algorithm
 - Input
     - GreedOffer $(\alpha[1,...,n], \gamma[1,...,n], p[1,...,n])$
         - $e_{\alpha} \in \alpha$: float